Skip to content

 4. Resend the invitation from the task view

-5. Ensure the process is still active and not completed
+5. Make sure the process is still active (completed processes lock everyone out)

-6. Check if the task has been reassigned to someone else
+6. Verify the task hasn’t been reassigned to someone else

 Guest completed a task by mistake